AnvilGit/simple-calculator/README.md

 ### Usage
 - Enter numbers and select operations using the interactive buttons.
-- Use the AC button to reset the display and the Clear History button to delete the calculation history.
+- Use the AC button to reset the display
+- keeps log of Calcultion history and the Clear History button will delete the calculation history.
-- Perform arithmetic operations like addition, subtraction, multiplication, and division.
+- Perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 ### File Structure
-####◇ This is a small program, so there is only one index.html file with <style> for css and <script> for javascript implementation for code readibility.
+####This is a small program, so there is only one index.html file with all css inside <style> tag  and javascript implementation inside <script> for code readibility.

 ### Contributing